 Savannah’s ability to mesh with different time periods and its versatility when it comes to film locations make it a prime spot for creating movie magic.
 And over the years many casts and crews have come to this city to create award-winning motion pictures.
-With the Golden Globes behind us and the Academy Awards on the horizon, it’s the best time of year to explore some key settings for movies filmed in Savannah!
+Explore some key settings for movies filmed in and around Savannah!

 The Mercer Williams House

 Known for the real-life events involving Jim Williams, which were featured in the book and movie, "Midnight in the Garden of Good and Evil," the house is still open for touring.
 Visitors who are fans enjoy seeing the house in which this iconic story actually took place.